 Why Marriott Is Too Big To Fail

 The crisis in the hotel industry could be even more far-ranging than with the nation’s airlines.
 Marriott and other hotel companies, including Hilton, have asked for $150 billion in direct aid to the industry, far more than the $50 billion-plus requested by the airlines.
 Predictably, Marriott’s share price has tanked throughout the ordeal.
 The parent company of Ritz-Carlton and some of the world’s most prestigious hospitality brands has cratered from a Dec.
-26, 2019, high of $153.13 down to about $64, a drop of more than 58%.
+26, 2019, high of $153.13 down to about $64 in mid-March, a drop of more than 58%.

 Carnival, Royal Caribbean and Norwegian Cruise Lines